 The development of the natural gas market is headed by Angola LNG.
-There is no official Government information about natural gas imports.
-It is expected that about 20% to 30% of the country's energy needs, consumed primarily by the industrial sector, are to be produced by the Angola LNG Project.
+To the best of our knowledge and based on informal research, there is no official Government information about natural gas imports.
+It is expected that about 20% to 30% of the country's energy needs, consumed primarily by the industrial sector, are produced by the Angola LNG Project.